History > Historical Timeline

 1967 - The last service of the German Brethren Church is held and the church property is sold

-1969 - Continued violence, vandalism and racial tension results in the migration of Volga Germans out of the Albina area.
+1969 - Continued violence, vandalism and racial tension results in the migration of many Volga Germans from the Albina area.

 1970 - Portland's population increases by 2.7 percent from 1960 to a total of 382,619.